Fair Without Leveling Down: A New Intersectional Fairness Definition: Existing Intersectional Framework

+We now highlight what we believe to be a key shortcoming of DF in the context of intersectional fairness: \textbf{DF can be improved by leveling down, i.e., harming the best-off and/or worst-off group, without significantly affecting the overall performance of the model.} This problem is caused by the combination of two factors.

-The primary issue of DF stems from the fact that it is a strictly egalitarian measure that does not take into account the actual performances of the groups.
-This often leads to settings where even though the model improves the performance measure across all the groups, the resulting model is more unfair than the one which does not.
-To illustrate this setting, consider two models, $h_{\theta_1}$ and $h_{\theta_2}$, with the TPR as the fairness measure.
-Let the performance (TPR) of $h_{\theta_1}$ over the worst-off and best-off groups be $0.60$ and $0.80$, respectively.
-For $h_{\theta_2}$, let the performance be $0.70$ and $0.94$.
-According to the DF measure, $h_{\theta_1}$ is fairer than $h_{\theta_2}$ as the two groups are closer, even though $h_{\theta_2}$ has better performance over the worst-off and best-off groups.
-Thus there is a tension between the two factors, namely (i) the relative performance between groups and (ii) the absolute performance of the groups.
+First, DF is a strictly egalitarian measure that only considers the relative performance between groups.
+This can lead to situations where a model that improves the performance across all groups is deemed more unfair by \DF{}.
+To illustrate this, let the group-wise performance measure $m$ to be the TPR and consider two models $h_{\theta}$ and $h_{\tilde{\theta}}$.
+Let the worst-off and best-off group-wise performance of $h_{\theta}$ be $0.50$ and $0.60$, respectively.
+For $h_{\tilde{\theta}}$, let it be $0.65$ and $0.95$.
+According to DF, $h_{\theta}$ is more fair than $h_{\tilde{\theta}}$ as the two groups are closer, while $h_{\tilde{\theta}}$ has better performance for both groups.
+In other words, $h_{\theta}$ is leveling down compared to $h_{\tilde{\theta}}$, but is deemed more fair.
+This exhibits the tension between the relative performance between groups, and the absolute performance of the groups.

-Note that, when evaluating overall performance, a commonly used metric is the accuracy of the model.
-However, in the context of these models, their accuracy might appear similar due to following factors:

-\begin{itemize} \item The bulk of examples may not be present in either the worst-off or best-off group, leading to a situation where the other groups influence the model's accuracy in the dataset. \item There may be a significant skew in the dataset, resulting in a much larger number of negative examples than positive ones or vice-versa.
-This skew heavily influences the accuracy metric and can mask potential disparities in TPR/FPR between the two models. \end{itemize}

-In addition to the primary issue mentioned above, a secondary problem of DF is that it does not explicitly consider the best possible value for a given fairness performance measure, which can either be $1.0$ or $0.0$.
-For instance, in the case of TPR and Accuracy, the best possible performance for a group is $1.0$, while for FPR, it is $0.0$.
-DF implicitly assumes that the best possible value always corresponds to $1.0$.
-This results in a situation where comparing two models under the FPR, the model which harms all the groups will always be fairer than the one which does not.
+The second factor is that in intersectional fairness, leveling down can have a negligible effect on the overall performance of a model on the full dataset.
+This is because the number of groups in intersectional fairness is typically quite large (exponential in the number of sensitive axes $p$).
+Therefore, the bulk of examples generally do not belong to either the worst-off or best-off group, leading to a situation where the performance of other groups accounts for most of the model's overall performance.
+This issue may be further exacerbated if the class proportions are imbalanced across groups.